 8. The True Danger of Talking Behind Someone’s Back

 There’s a reason for why you’ve never seen a superhero talking behind anyone’s back.
 Instead, you see them forcefully deal with a person they dislike.
 The bad guy, on the other hand, goes behind the superhero’s back by trying to persuade others to come to his side.
 It’s no coincidence.
-Movie producers or comic book writers know people who talk behind someone’s back will look weaker and less likeable.
+Movie producers or comic book writers know people who talk behind someone’s back will look weaker and less likable.
 It’s a great way of telling the audience: “This is a bad person” (And it’s OK for the superhero to kill him by the end of the movie).

 Many people justify their behavior by saying “I’m not talking behind anyone’s back, ‘I’m just telling the truth”.
 You can always choose between accepting the situation or solving the problem that you have with a person.
-Another problem with talking down on others is that people will fear that you talk behind their back with others the same way that you talk behind other’s backs with them.
+Another problem with talking down to others is that people will fear that you talk behind their back with others the same way that you talk behind other’s backs with them.
 That will cause them to reveal less about themselves when you are around.
 As relationships grow deeper the more we reveal to each other, the more that you want people to feel confident talking with you about anything.

 A third problem is that most people have a best friend that they tell everything (including things they are not allowed to tell anyone).
 Since the best friend often has another person that they consider to be their best friend, what goes around comes around.